openshift/openshift-pep/openshift-pep-006.md

 1. User invokes `git push`
 1. Application is stopped
 1. Active deployment directory in `app-deployments/` is removed
+1. A new deployment directory `app-deployments/$date_$time` is created with `repo` and `dependencies` subdirectories
-1. The contents of the git repo for the current deployment branch are unpacked into a temporary directory `d1`
+1. The contents of the git repo for the current deployment branch are unpacked into `app-deployments/$date_$time/repo`
 1. A build is performed
     1. The cartridge's `pre_build` command is invoked
     1. The user's `pre_build` hook is invoked, if it exists